 The size and composition of the household are also variables that often feature in poverty regressions.
 It is thought that increased competition for a given food stock reduces consumption.
 However, Lanjouw and Ravallion (1995) argue that the negative correlation disappears as one takes economies of scale in household food consumption into account.
-In terms of production, a larger household may mean more and cheaper labor is available, but Van Campenhout (2014) finds that especially mothers in larger households devote a significant amount of time to non-productive activities.
+In terms of production, a larger household may mean more and cheaper labour is available, but Van Campenhout (2014) finds that especially mothers in larger households devote a significant amount of time to non-productive activities.
 This last feature may be captured better when relating the different types of household in terms of poverty dynamics to dependency ratios.

 Female-headedness is also often found to be a good predictor of poverty.
-The underlying reasons should be sought in differences between male-headed and female-headed households in terms of access to secure land tenure, labor, credit, technology, and extension services (e.g. Quisumbing and Pandolfelli 2010).
+The underlying reasons should be sought in differences between male-headed and female-headed households in terms of access to secure land tenure, labour, credit, technology, and extension services (e.g. Quisumbing and Pandolfelli 2010).
 One of the consequences is that female-headed households employ fewer inputs, such as improved seeds and fertilizer, which has been shown to reduce productivity (e.g. Udry et al. 1995).
 We will also look at marital status as an alternative way to look at gender-based agricultural gaps.
 This will enable us to see if, for instance, widowhood is associated with chronic poverty (van de Walle 2013).

 We find that indeed, chronic poor households are more likely to be headed by a female.
 In addition, households that were never poor in our panel, as well as households that are escaping poverty over time, are more likely to be headed by a male.
 For the other categories, we do not find big differences between male- and female-headed households.
 We also looked at the age of the household head.
 We find that average age of the household head is around 40 for households that are chronic poor or have been sliding into poverty.
 Households that have never been poor or that have moved out of poverty are on average about 4 years older.

 Figure 3 gives an idea of the distribution household size and child dependency ratios conditional on the poverty dynamics group of the household.
 In the left panel (1), we plot box plots for household size for each of the five poverty dynamics classes.
 In the right panel (2) we do the same for child dependency ratios.
 For each household we calculate the share of children under the age of 15 within the total household and use this to plot box plots by poverty dynamics category.
 We find that higher child dependency is associated with chronic poverty, while the non-poor have the lowest median child dependency ratio.
 Looking at both of the charts together, the chronic poor have relatively large households and high dependency ratios.
 Those that are never poor have small households and low dependency ratios.
 Households that slide below the poverty threshold and those that are vulnerable have a surprisingly high dependency ratio given the relatively smaller households.
 These may be households where one of the parents has died or has left the household.
 Large households with a high dependency ratio also escape poverty.
-These may be households that start to benefit from the additional cheap labor provided by children.
+These may be households that start to benefit from the additional cheap labour provided by children.

 [insert figure 3 about here]